 We understand sustainable use of water as the efficient water management practices throughout all stages of our operations, always taking into account the water needs of surrounding communities.

 We strive to improve water efficiency and to use water in a sustainable way.
 Therefore, we take several actions to increase our water recycling rate.
 For example, cooling water can be used afterwards to produce ultrapure water for manufacturing that can again be used afterwards for other purposes like washing processes.
-Therefore, in 2019 fiscal year 14.53 percent of ultrapure water and 8.65 percent of production wastewater were re-used.
+Therefore, in 2020 fiscal year 14.17 percent of ultrapure water and 8.46 percent of production wastewater were re-used.
 This was achieved by the use of reverse osmosis systems.

 Waste water treatment is another priority in our water management.
 Only after all technical possibilities of water reuse are exploited, Infineon discharges its waste water directly or indirectly depending on its quality, local conditions and official permissions.